-Getting ready in the AM can sometimes turn into a real drag.
+Getting ready in the morning can sometimes turn into a real drag.
 Especially on those days when your hair just won’t do what you want.
 If your untameable mane has got you running low on patience, it may be time to invest in a haircut that won’t cost you your nerves and take up your coffee time in the morning.
-The good news is that with a low-maintenance look, you don’t have to compromise on style any longer.
-Here are the best low-maintenance hairstyles that will have you looking neat with a minimal amount of effort.
+Below are the best low-maintenance hairstyles that will have you looking neat with a minimal amount of effort.

 1. Buzz Cut